openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 The users intention to migrate will be persisted, and the sync controller will continue to attempt to migrate the resource until the condition is resolved, but, the user is also informed of the reason for the failure synchronously.

 This extension is not required for the minimum viable version of this project, but, will be added in a future iteration, prior to the GA release.

+If the migration request is not reversed within some reasonable time frame, and alert will be fired to ensure the user has visibility that their request was not fulfilled.

 ### API Extensions